 Also of interest is that East Haddam has more people living here who work in computers and math than 95% of the places in the US.

-The education level of East Haddam citizens is very high relative to the national average among all cities (21.84%): 36.27% of adults in East Haddam have a bachelor's degree or even advanced degree.
+The citizens of East Haddam are very well educated compared to the average community in the nation: 39.94% of adults in East Haddam have a bachelor's degree or even advanced degree.

-The per capita income in East Haddam in 2010 was $39,767, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
-This equates to an annual income of $159,068 for a family of four.
+The per capita income in East Haddam in 2018 was $55,488, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
+This equates to an annual income of $221,952 for a family of four.
 However, East Haddam contains both very wealthy and poor people as well.

 The people who call East Haddam home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Haddam residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in East Haddam include Italian, Polish, English, and German.
+Important ancestries of people in East Haddam include Irish, Italian, English, German, and Polish.

 The most common language spoken in East Haddam is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Polish and Spanish.